Printing is available from our patron computers as well as our our Wi-fi hotspot.

 The Library has two large meeting rooms, The Elm Room and The Walnut Room, which can be combined into an even larger meeting space.
 Each of these meeting rooms has a capacity of 50, with a combined capacity of 100.
 The Children's Program Room may also be scheduled for children's meetings and events.
 It is available regular hours except during storytimes and other Library events.
 Our Amphitheater may also be scheduled, subject to Administrative staff approval.Check the Library Meeting Room Use Policy and Operational Rules and Regulations for time limits and to see if your meeting/event is eligible for scheduling these spaces.

-You may schedule space for a meeting/event by filling out a meeting room request form below.
-Please call us at (765) 743-2261 if you have any questions.
+You may schedule space for a meeting/event by filling out a meeting room request form below. * Please allow 24 hours for a response * Please call us at (765) 743-2261 if you have any questions.

 We have a large collection of reference materials, including extensive consumer and investment information.
 As a member of Evergreen Indiana, the West Lafayette Library offers access to over 6 million books and other items found at over 100 Indiana public libraries - we'll be glad to help you use Evergreen Indiana if you have questions.